rekalogika/rekalogika.dev/docs/mapper/00-intro.md

   the type of the nested objects.
 * Handles `array`, `ArrayAccess` and `Traversable` objects, and the mapping between them.
-* Handles non-string & non-integer array keys.
+* Handles non-string & non-integer keys in array-like objects, like `SplObjectStorage`.
 * Lazy stream mapping if the target is type-hinted as `Traversable`.
 Consumes less memory & avoids hydrating a Doctrine collection prematurely.
 * In addition, when the target is `Traversable` and the source is a `Countable`,